 SWOT analysis is a tool for auditing an organization and its environment.
-SWOT analysis is the first stage of planning and helps marketers to focus on key issues.
+It is the first stage of planning and helps marketers to focus on key issues.
 SWOT stands for strengths, weaknesses, opportunities, and threats.
-Strengths and weaknesses are internal SWOT factors.
-Opportunities and threats are external SWOT factors.
+Strengths and weaknesses are internal factors.
+Opportunities and threats are external factors.
 A strength is a positive internal factor.
 A weakness is a negative internal factor.
 An opportunity is a positive external factor.
 A threat is a negative external factor.
-Here is your FREE SWOT template for you to have a go – after you’ve read our SWOT analysis lesson of course!.

 We should aim to turn our weaknesses into strengths, and our threats into opportunities.
 Then finally, SWOT will give managers options to match internal strengths with external opportunities.
-SWOT is that simple.
 The outcome should be an increase in ‘value’ for customers – which hopefully will improve our competitive advantage.

-- Be realistic about the strengths and weaknesses of your organization when conducting SWOT analysis.
+- Be realistic about the strengths and weaknesses of your organization.

-- SWOT analysis should distinguish between where your organization is today, and where it could be in the future.
+- It should distinguish between where your organization is today, and where it could be in the future.

-- SWOT should always be specific.
+- It should always be specific.
 Avoid grey areas.

-- Always apply SWOT in relation to your competition i.e. better than or worse than your competition.
+- Always apply the tool in relation to your competition i.e. better than or worse than your competition.

-- Keep your SWOT short and simple.
+- Keep your audit short and simple.
 Avoid complexity and over analysis

 - Your specialist marketing expertise.